NationalSecurityAgency/kmyth/README.md

      -h or --help            Help (displays this usage).

-*kmyth-reseal is a specialization of kmyth-seal where the -g / --get_exp_policy option *is forced but otherwise all the options are available.
-One may think of *'kmyth-reseal ..' as identical functionality as 'kmyth-seal -g ..'.
+*kmyth-reseal is a specialization of kmyth-seal where the -g / --get_exp_policy option is forced but otherwise all the options are available.
+One may think of 'kmyth-reseal ..' as identical functionality as 'kmyth-seal -g ..'.
+Use of the -g flag within kmyth-reseal while allowed, is superfluous.

 ### kmyth-unseal